 Tel: +44 (0)1223 761918

-The goal of the Integrative Human Genomics Team is to identify and validate causal pathways in cardiovascular disease.
-We use both computational and experimental approaches to uncover molecular and physiological mechanisms underlying the genetic associations with disease.
-These associations are discovered in population-level studies of genetic variation.
-We integrate epidemiology, functional genomics, and clinical medicine, to reveal novel insights into the aetiology of cardiovascular disease that can underpin therapeutic advances.
+The mission of the Integrative Human Genomics Team is to identify and characterise causal biological pathways in cardiovascular disease.
+We integrate systematic bioinformatics approaches and cutting-edge experimental strategies in cellular models and humans to uncover molecular, cellular, and physiological mechanisms underlying genetic association signals with the disease.
 Find out more about the Team on our website.

 *joint first author, #joint last author